johnandersen777/johnandersen777.github.io/content/about.md

 ---

-All code examples on this site / repo are released into the public domain / the terms of the unlicense.
+All code examples and everything on this site / repo are released into the public domain / the terms of the unlicense.

 ```
 This is free and unencumbered software released into the public domain.